Capp3/jobforge-ai-22/docs/setup-guide.md

 # Build the frontend
 npm run build

 # Build the backend (if using TypeScript compilation)
 npm run build:server

 # Start production server (serves both frontend and API)
 npm run start:prod
 ```

+**Single Port Deployment:** The production server runs everything on port 3001, serving both the UI and API.

 The production server:
 - Serves the built React app from the `/dist` directory